-- Take a Basic Engineering examination after the first Fall semester of study.
-The exam will cover basic undergraduate topics. - Successfully complete a qualifying examination within three semesters after admission into the program.
+- Take a Basic Engineering exam after the first Fall semester of study.
+The exam will cover heat transfer, fluid mechanics and solid mechanics, as determined by the department.
+If a student fails the examination or a portion of the examination he/she may be asked to take remedial undergraduate courses or graduate level courses at his/her own expense within one year from the date of the exam.
+NOTE: Any student who successfully completes course 9841:650, Introduction to Polymer Engineering, with a "B" or better grade is deemed to have satisfied the requirement of the Basic Engineering exam and does not have to take the exam.
+Students who achieve a "B-" or lower in the course would still be required to take the exam. - Successfully complete a qualifying examination within three semesters after admission into the program.
 The examination shall cover graduate courses that the student has completed and basic undergraduate topics. - Develop a plan of study approved by the student's advisor and the Department Chair. - Complete courses as developed in the plan of study.
 A minimum of 96 credits of graduate work must be earned.
 A total of 36 credit hours of lecture courses and 60 credit hours of research must be completed.
 Twelve credit hours must be dissertation research. - A student receiving a Master of Science degree from The University of Akron in Polymer Engineering may use all lecture course credits toward the 36 lecture course credit requirement. - A student entering with a master's degree or graduate credits from another institution may be given 18 credit hours toward the lecture course requirement. - All doctoral students must complete the Polymer Engineering core requirements for the Master of Science degree. - Each candidate must pass a candidacy exam and must present his/her research proposal for approval by the advisory committee and taken after 90% of the course work specified in the plan of study has been completed.
-The candidacy exam may be based on the research proposal. - Each candidate must pass an oral examination in defense of the dissertation. - Submit the written Doctoral Dissertation to the Graduate School by the required deadlines. - Fulfill a second language requirement. - Polymer engineering core (12 credits):
+The candidacy exam may be based on the research proposal.

+- Each candidate must pass an oral examination in defense of the dissertation. - Submit the written Doctoral Dissertation to the Graduate School by the required deadlines. - Fulfill a second language requirement. - Polymer engineering core (12 credits):